 At Samsung, Juyeon led the electrochemical contribution to establishing a database for battery modelling, developing a holistic approach to cell degradation mechanism based on post mortem analysis correlated to electrochemical tests.
 As a principal engineer she led automotive projects for Jaguar Land Rover, BMW and advised on energy storage system (ESS) projects, considering cell validation, safety and the quality control of mass production.
 She also published internal papers on ToF-SIMS analysis of battery electrode material and on electrochemical characterisation of mechanisms of functional additives.
 Juyeon moved to NPL in August 2018.

-Juyeon is a member of the Electrochemical Society (ECS) and is a Certified Quality Engineer (CQE) of the American Society for Quality (ASQ).
+Juyeon is a Fellow of the Institute of Materials, Minerals & Mining (FIMMM), a member of the Electrochemical Society (ECS), and a Certified Quality Engineer (CQE) of the American Society for Quality (ASQ).

 Areas of interest